FergusDevelopmentLLC/names-map-node/README.md

 * [Utilities](#utilities)
   * [Postman](#postman) - Powerful HTTP client for testing web services. [link](https://www.getpostman.com/)

-### Map Notes/TODO items/Wish list
+### TODO/Wish list

+Name pluralization on the tooltip could be better.
+Just appending an 's' currently. https://english.stackexchange.com/questions/39150/pluralization-of-names

 The mouseout on the tooltip is inconsistent.
 Find a better svg native tooltip?

-Name pluralization on the tooltip could be better.
-Just appending an 's' currently. https://english.stackexchange.com/questions/39150/pluralization-of-names

 The Male/Female switch is html styled with css over the svg.
 Maybe a native svg switch is better.